moise-mulungu/mixed-react-projects/project-info/teamdm/tech/programming/programming-and-research-vocabulary.md

 ## url object
 The URL object immediately allows us to access its components, so it's a nice way to parse the url.

+## data binding
+Data binding is the process that establishes a connection between the app UI and the data it displays.
+If the binding has the correct settings and the data provides the proper notifications, when the data changes its value, the elements that are bound to the data reflect changes automatically.